-Mark Eaton is a research professor of American literature at Claremont Graduate University.
+Mark Eaton is a research associate professor of American literature at Claremont Graduate University.
 He is also a professor of English at Azusa Pacific University.
 He has taught at Pepperdine University and was a visiting professor of film studies at the University of Oklahoma.
 He has held research fellowships at Oxford University and the Center of Theological Inquiry in Princeton, NJ.

 He is the author of Religion and American Literature since 1950 (Bloomsbury Academic, 2020), which was published in the New Directions in Religion and Literature series, edited by Mark Knight and Emma Mason.
 He is the editor of Historical Fiction Now (Oxford UP, forthcoming).
 He is also a contributor to A Companion to Multi-Ethnic Literature of the United States (Wiley-Blackwell, 2022); The Routledge Handbook of Christianity & Culture (Routledge, 2022); The Routledge Companion to Literature & Religion (Routledge, 2015); Screenwriting (Rutgers UP, 2014); A Companion to Film Comedy (Wiley-Blackwell, 2012); and A Companion to the Modern American Novel, 1900-1950 (Wiley-Blackwell, 2009), among other books.
 He has published widely on American literature and culture in journals such as American Literary History, MFS: Modern Fiction Studies, Pedagogy, and Studies in American Fiction.
 He is currently editor-in-chief of the journal Christianity & Literature.